 This new diagnostic method is therefore named toe-brachial index (TBI).
 Briefly it shares some similarities with the ABI method.
 However, it uses considerably smaller pressure cuffs for measuring blood pressure at the toe and the calculated numerical values are lower than those in ABI (normal TBI is generally ≥0.7) (13).
 But like ABI, it has diagnostic value beyond diagnosing PAD.
 Low TBI is for example associated with increased risk of recurrent cardiovascular disease (CVD) in patients with type 2 diabetes and progression of diabetic nephropathy in type 2 diabetics (14, 15).
 Combined with ABI it may even have better diagnostic value than by itself, particularly in patients with CKD.

-What is the correlation between ABI and TBI scores and mortality in patients CKD?
+What is the correlation between Ankle-Brachial Index (ABI) and Toe-Brachial Index (TBI) scores and mortality in patients CKD?

 The TBI is generally recommended to be used only in patients with very high ABI (>1.4); those with definite incompressible arteries (16, 17, 18).
 Yet, this utilization of TBI fails to address the problem of coexisting PAD and medial artery calcification and normal ABI values (19).
 Such patients are of course not given a TBI or other non-ABI assessment, resulting in non- or late diagnosis with obvious adverse outcomes.
 Some have noted that these individuals may have a relatively wide difference between ABI and TBI and that the difference between the two values may be clinically significant diagnostic value.